 2) If you are close enough and want to drive to pick up your pup, you are welcome to.

-3) We also offer ground and air shipping.
+3) We also offer air shipping.
 All three ways are safe for your baby...
 I would never endanger one of my pups as they are making their way home and any form of travel usually puts them right to sleep, the hum of the car & plane and the baby overstimulation of it all.
 The travel will be determined when you have chosen your puppy.

 CRATES, COLLAR/HARNESS & BRUSHES